jimp-dev/jimp-native/README.md

 * Explore potential port to web assembly (I'm not familiar with WASM, I'm not sure how feasible it is)
 * Optimize default resize algorithm further (It beats JS, but it I feel like it can be a lot better)
 * Improve the testing harness and benchmarking tool

+## Licensing

+Most C++ optimized functions are based on their JavaScript equivalents in [Jimp](https://github.com/oliver-moran/jimp/tree/master/packages).
+Jimp and Jimp native are both available under the MIT license.
+For the original license, see [ORIGINAL_JIMP_LICENSE](https://github.com/sjoerd108/jimp-native/blob/main/ORIGINAL_JIMP_LICENSE), for the license that applies to this port, see [LICENSE](https://github.com/sjoerd108/jimp-native/blob/main/LICENSE).

+Jimp also contains portions of source code from other projects.
+C++ ports of this code will be marked with licensing info where applicable.
+External projects that have been partially ported to work with Jimp native include:

+  * [ImageJS](https://github.com/guyonroche/imagejs) - All resize algorithms except the default bilinear algorithm are from this project.
+ImageJS is available under the MIT license (See [IMAGEJS_LICENSE](https://github.com/sjoerd108/jimp-native/blob/main/IMAGEJS_LICENSE)).
+Links: [C++ source](https://github.com/sjoerd108/jimp-native/blob/main/cppsrc/util/imagejsPort.cpp), [Jimp source](https://raw.githubusercontent.com/oliver-moran/jimp/v0.16.1/packages/plugin-resize/src/modules/resize2.js), [Original source](https://raw.githubusercontent.com/guyonroche/imagejs/master/lib/resize.js).
+  * [JS-Image-Resizer](https://github.com/taisel/JS-Image-Resizer) - Jimp will use the resize algorithm from this project when no algorithm is specified (not this is not the same algorithm as when ``'bilinearInterpolation'`` is specified).
+JS-Image-Resizer is in the public domain.
+Links: [C++ source](https://github.com/sjoerd108/jimp-native/blob/main/cppsrc/util/jsImageResizerPort.cpp), [Jimp source](https://github.com/oliver-moran/jimp/blob/v0.16.1/packages/plugin-resize/src/modules/resize.js), [Original source](https://raw.githubusercontent.com/taisel/JS-Image-Resizer/master/resize.js).